Scotland Malawi Partnership: Developments since formation

-November 2005 was a significant month for the Scotland Malawi Partnership.
+November of 2005 was a significant month for the Scotland Malawi Partnership.
 The partnership's conference, 'Malawi After Gleneagles: A Commission for Africa Case-Study', was held at the Scottish Parliament, involving over 250 delegates from Malawi and Scotland engaged in debates about international development.
-The First Minister, Jack McConnell MSP, and the late President of Malawi, Dr Bingu wa Mutharika, were keynote speakers – and during the President's visit the Cooperation Agreement between Scotland and Malawi was signed.
+The First Minister, Jack McConnell MSP, and the late President of Malawi, Dr Bingu wa Mutharika, were keynote speakers.
+During Mutharika's visit, a Cooperation Agreement between Scotland and Malawi was signed.

 Other important developments in November 2005 were the first applications for membership of the Scotland Malawi Partnership and confirmation of secure funding from the Scottish Executive (now Scottish Government) for two and a half years.
 The partnership became a legal entity on 12 December 2005 as a Scottish Charity (SC037048) and a Company Limited by Guarantee (SC294378).
 In the process, the partnership's Memorandum and Articles of Association were also ratified.

 From May 2006 a full-time coordinator, Leo Williams, was appointed, working from the University of Strathclyde.
 Assisted by seed funding from the Interim Board, the Malawi Committee held its launch at the Capital Hotel in Lilongwe, attended by Patricia Ferguson (then Minister for Tourism, Culture and Sport) and a delegation from the Scottish Executive, as well as numerous prominent Malawians.
 The Scotland Malawi Partnership was registered as a Company Limited by Guarantee in Malawi (7852) on 4 May 2006.

-June 2006 saw the Lord Provosts of Edinburgh and Glasgow become Honorary Presidents of the Scotland Malawi Partnership.
+In June 2006, the Lord Provosts of Edinburgh and Glasgow become Honorary Presidents of the Scotland Malawi Partnership.
 In collaboration with the Committee of Malawians in Scotland, the partnership staged a 'Malawi Independence Celebration' on 1 July to introduce the partnership to Malawians.
 Guests of honour included His Excellency Dr Francis Moto (Malawi High Commissioner to the UK), His Honour Colin Cameron (Malawi Honorary Consul to Scotland), Patricia Ferguson MSP and the Moyenda Band.

-In August 2006 the Scotland Malawi Partnership relocated from an office in the University of Strathclyde to Edinburgh City Chambers.
+In August 2006, the Scotland Malawi Partnership relocated from an office in the University of Strathclyde to Edinburgh City Chambers.

-With the transition to a Scottish National Party (SNP) Government in May 2007, the SNP launched a pledge which successfully persuaded the new administration to continue supporting Malawi – soon after they announced that at least £3 million per year from the International Development Fund would be reserved ("ring fenced") for Malawi projects.
+With the election of the SNP in May 2007, the SNP launched a pledge which successfully persuaded the new administration to continue supporting Malawi – soon after, the devolved government announced that at least £3,000,000 per year from the International Development Fund would be reserved ("ring fenced") for Malawi projects.